 If you are still wondering what to do in Seville, a day in the park gives you a good mix of relaxing and history.

 Address of Parque de Maria Luisa: Avenida de la Palmera.

 Opening hours of Parque de Maria Luisa: Sep-June 8 am-10 pm, to midnight in July and August.

 Entrance fee for Parque de Maria Luisa: Free.

-This wide and beautiful plaza is located in the Parque de Maria Luisa and is one of Seville top attractions.
+This wide and beautiful plaza is located in the Parque de Maria Luisa and is one of Seville top attractions and one of the first things to do in Seville if it’s your first time in the city.
 An impressive complex consisting of a large square, fountains, a semi-circular brick building in neo-Moorish style and Venice-style small bridges and canals, it was built for the Ibero-American Exhibition of 1929 alongside the pavilions still visible in the park.

 Make sure you are careful with your personal belongings especially if someone approaches you to ask you for some information because this is how my travel mate got robbed.

-A 36-metre watchtower dating back to the 13th century, Torre de Oro, or Tower of Gold, stands out of the crowd of buildings and dominates the cityscape.
+A 36-meter watchtower dating back to the 13th century, Torre de Oro, or Tower of Gold, stands out of the crowd of buildings and dominates the cityscape.

 Address of Torre de Oro: Paseo de Cristóbal Colón.